-Nitasha J. Giardina is a director in the Advisory Services division in the Firm’s New York City Office.
-She is a member of the Firm’s Transaction Services Group where she manages transaction related services in mergers and acquisition engagements.
+Nitasha J. Giardina is a director in the Advisory Services division in the Firm’s New York City office.
+She is a member of the Firm’s Transaction Services Group where she manages transaction related services in merger and acquisition engagements.
 Working with publicly-traded companies, privately-owned companies, and individuals, she handles various forensic investigations, economic damages, and other litigation support engagements related to both commercial and matrimonial litigation.
 Nitasha also provides non-litigation business consulting services to new and existing clients of the firm.

 She has more than 15 years of experience dealing with complex financial issues such as fraudulent activities, contract disputes, bankruptcies and reorganization, business divorce, and dissolution of business.
 Her engagements have included shareholder fraud, accounting and tax malpractice, breach of fiduciary duty, white collar crimes, Fair Labor Standards Act (FLSA)-related labor disputes, and forensic investigations.
 She has also provided due diligence services to merger and acquisition clients across a variety of industry practices, both domestically and internationally.

-In a majority of her engagements, Ms. Giardina has worked directly with counsel and clients to prepare memorandums, expert reports, trial preparation, drafting direct and cross examination questions and analyzing expert reports and testimony.
+In a majority of her engagements, Nitasha has worked directly with counsel and clients to prepare memorandums, expert reports, trial preparation, direct and cross examination questions, and expert reports and testimony.
 Her unique perspective has led her to successfully advise the Firm’s clients across various industries on numerous financial and non-financial issues.